 The quality of the finished product depends on the quality of the materials.
 Non-organic cannabis and oils won’t have the same purity, so the CBD oil won’t have it either.

 This process is considered completely inefficient, because not all the oils are extracted from the hemp.
 So much more plant material is needed to get the same amount of oil.
 Also, the high heat needed in this method can damage the terpenes.

 The advantage to this method is that anyone who has access to a lot of hemp and basic chemistry equipment can try this at home.
 But considering the high quality products available commercially, this might not be worth the time.

 What’s The Best CBD Oil Extraction Method?

 Both CO2 extraction and ethanol extraction have strong advocates and reasons to prefer one process over the other.
 Advocates of ethanol extraction point to its ability to capture the desired cannabinoids and terpenes without co-extracting undesirable components like chlorophyll.
-Advocates of CO2 extraction claim that it produces a more “pure” end product that is safer in terms of toxicity.
+Furthermore, advocates of CO2 extraction claim that it produces a more “pure” end product that is safer in terms of toxicity.

-When looking for the best CBD products on the market, the quality of the hemp can ultimately be more important than the extraction method used.
+When looking for the best CBD products on the market, the quality of the hemp can ultimately be more important than the CBD extraction method used.
 As always, we strongly recommend that you look to brands that use organic practices in growing their hemp and that make third party lab reports readily available.

 |2||Best CBD Oil Brands of 2019|